Eating the Right Foods Before Treatment

 • Vegetables and Fruit: Spinach, kale, other green leafy vegetables, broccoli, cauliflower, bell peppers, carrots, blueberries, blackberries, cherries, apples, oranges, bananas and any other colorful whole food you enjoy.

 Balance your plate before treatment.
-Cover one half with healthy protein foods and the other half with a combination of healthy, high-calorie options and fruits and vegetables.
+Cover half with healthy protein foods.
+Cover the other half with a combination of healthy, high-calorie options and fruits and vegetables.

 Nutrition During Treatment